 Sensible behaviour should be expected and encouraged at all times.
 Be particularly vigilant in the parts of the playground where problems can arise.
-These places are the football pitch, roundabout, between the wigwam and the football pitch and the large apparatus by the external door leading to the Year 2 corridor.
+These places are likely to be the football pitch, roundabout, between the wigwam and the football pitch and the large apparatus by the external door leading to the Year Two corridor.

 Under no circumstances accept or ignore rude or defiant behaviour.
-All incidences should be reported to Mrs Hemmings immediately and to the child's class teacher as soon as possible.
+If you feel a child has been deliberately rude to you, ask him/her to repeat what was said.
+This will give them the opportunity to retract their statement or apologise.
+All incidences should be reported to the Lunchtime Supervisor and to the child's class teacher as soon as possible.

 The safety and well-being of all children is our paramount concern; please be vigilant at all times and maintain high expectations of behaviour.
 If a child is playing roughly, remind them of our expectations that there will be no rough play, if the rough play continues they will need to be directed to play elsewhere for a few minutes, for example five minutes if they are five years old.
 This 'time away' process will need to be monitored by the adult who puts it in place.
-If a child chooses not to change their behaviour speak firstly to Mrs Hemmings to seek advice.
+If a child chooses not to change their behaviour speak firstly to the Lunchtime Supervisor to seek advice.
 Alternatively, if you feel the child needs to be more closely supervised, keep the child with you for the agreed period of time; the child should stay with you but do not hold their hand.